 - Onion & garlic.
 For depth of flavor and some natural sweetness, we’ll start this soup out with some sautéed onion and garlic.

 - Flour.
-A small amount of flour enriches the soup, contributing to the velvety smooth flavor and consistency.
+A small amount of flour makes for a simple roux base and contributes to the velvety smooth flavor and consistency.

 - Basil.
 I recommend fresh basil for optimal flavor.
 Shred your basil so it’s in fine strands that easily blend into the soup.

 - Sugar.
-Adding sugar doesn’t make this soup sweet; instead, it counteracts the acidity of the tomatoes.
-You may be tempted to skip this, but it’s necessary for a balanced flavor (I use this trick in many tomato-based recipes, including my baked ziti!).
+Adding sugar doesn’t make this soup sweet; instead, it counteracts the acidity of the tomatoes and is essential for a balanced flavor.
+I use this trick in many tomato-based recipes, including my popular baked ziti!.

 - Cream.
-Just a touch of cream makes this soup velvety smooth without being too creamy or heavy (if you’re looking for a creamy soup recipe, check out my potato soup!).
+Just a splash makes this soup velvety smooth without being too creamy or heavy (if you’re looking for a creamy soup recipe, check out my potato soup!).
 Substituting milk could make your soup curdle, so stick with cream for this one.

 - Baking soda.
-While seeing a box of baking soda may be a bit unexpected, this ingredient is a key player in today’s recipe.
-Many tomato-based soups and sauces are notoriously acidic.
-Cream and sugar are often used to counteract this, but too much can throw off the delicate balance of flavor and even overpower the robust tomato flavor that we actually want!
-A pinch of baking soda balances things beautifully while keeping the acidity from the tomatoes from being overpowering (we still use sugar and cream, but just enough to flavor properly!).
+It may be unexpected, but this ingredient is a key player in any good tomato soup recipe.
+While cream and sugar are great tools for counteracting acidity, too much can throw off the delicate balance of flavor and even overpower the robust tomato flavor that we actually want!
+A pinch of baking soda balances things beautifully.
 I picked up this technique from Cooks Illustrated (sorry, no direct link since it’s behind a paywall!) and I’ve never looked back.

 SAM’S TIP: Some tomato soup recipes call for carrots, which can help sweeten the soup and detract from the acidity of the tomatoes.
-Personally, I don’t care for this method, and instead I opt for a combination of onions, a pinch of sugar, and baking soda instead.
+Personally, I don’t care for this method or the flavor they impart in the soup (I left them out of my butternut squash soup for the same reason), and instead I opt for a combination of onions, a pinch of sugar, and baking soda instead.

 How to Make Tomato Soup

-- Melt butter in a large, non-reactive pot over medium heat.
-Add onions and cook until softened and translucent, stirring often.
-Add garlic and cook until fragrant.
+- Melt butter in a large pot over medium heat.
+Add onions and cook until softened, then add garlic and cook until fragrant.

-- Evenly sprinkle flour over garlic and onions and cook, stirring constantly, until smooth.
-Cook for another 30-60 seconds before adding the tomatoes (including any juices!).
+- Sprinkle flour over the garlic and onions and cook, stirring constantly, until smooth.
+Cook a minute longer while stirring, this toasts the flour and develops the flavor.

-- Stir in seasonings and bring your soup to a boil.
-Once boiling, reduce heat and simmer for 20-30 minutes uncovered.
+- Stir in the seasonings and bring to a boil, then reduce your heat and simmer to let the flavor develop.

-SAM’S TIP: If you don’t have an immersion blender, you can just puree the soup in batches using a traditional blender and then return it to the pot to finish.
+SAM’S TIP: If you don’t have an immersion blender, just puree the soup in batches using a traditional blender and then return it to the pot to finish.

 Frequently Asked Questions

-This is always controversial topic and I’m sure I’ll get some pushback, but the truth is that some recipes should always be made with fresh tomatoes (like bruschetta), while others (like homemade pizza sauce) do better with canned tomatoes.
-I prefer using canned tomatoes for this soup, and here’s why:
+While this is controversial, the truth is that some recipes should always be made with fresh tomatoes (like bruschetta or salsa), while others (like homemade pizza sauce or marinara sauce) do better with canned tomatoes.
+I prefer using canned tomatoes, and here’s why:

 Canned tomatoes are more uniform in flavor and will give you more consistent results.
-Fresh tomatoes will almost always give you a watery soup, even if they taste delicious straight off the vine (not to mention truly excellent tomatoes are usually only available a few months out of the year).
-Your results and flavor will vary significantly with fresh tomatoes and, if you do choose use them, you should ideally roast and peel them first.
+Fresh tomatoes will almost always yield a watery soup, even if they taste delicious straight off the vine, and truly excellent tomatoes are usually only available a few months out of the year.
+Your results and flavor will vary significantly with fresh tomatoes.
+If you opt to use them anyway, you should roast and peel them first.

 If you reduced the amount or eliminated the baking soda, sugar, or cream, or if you cooked your soup in a reactive (aluminum, cast iron, or copper) pot, your soup may become acidic.

-Always make sure you’re using a non-reactive (stainless steel or enameled metal) pot when cooking tomatoes, and taste-test, adding more baking soda, sugar, or cream if your soup needs it.
+Always make sure you’re using a non-reactive pot when cooking tomatoes, and taste-test, adding more baking soda (very sparingly!), sugar, or cream if your soup needs it.

 Enjoy!